alphagov/forms-product-page/app/views/pages/accessibility.html.md

 ### Non-compliance with the accessibility regulations

-The following content on the platform is not compliant with the WCAG 2.2 level AA standard.

-#### Issues affecting the Auth0 sign in page

-There's a lack of contrast between the 'Continue' button's outline and its background.
-This could make it harder to navigate the page if you have a visual impairment.
-This does not meet [success criterion 1.4.11 (Non-text Contrast)](https://www.w3.org/WAI/WCAG22/Understanding/non-text-contrast.html).

-There's a lack of contrast between the 'Create an account' link text and its background.
-This could make it harder to navigate the page if you have a visual impairment affecting how you perceive colour.
-This does not meet [success criterion 1.4.3 (Contrast (Minimum))](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

-When an error is caused on this page the error text will not be read out automatically.
-This means that screen reader users will not be alerted to the message in the way they should be.
-This does not meet [success criterion 4.1.3 (Status Messages)](https://www.w3.org/WAI/WCAG22/Understanding/status-messages.html).

-We're working with our supplier, Auth0, to resolve these issues as soon as possible.

-#### Other issues

-There's only one way to access the list of users in the form builder's user management pages.
-This does not meet [success criterion 2.4.5 (Multiple Ways)](https://www.w3.org/WAI/WCAG22/Understanding/multiple-ways.html).
+There's only one way for 'super admin' users to access the list of users in the form builder's user management pages.
+This does not meet WCAG 2.2 level AA [success criterion 2.4.5 (Multiple Ways)](https://www.w3.org/WAI/WCAG22/Understanding/multiple-ways.html).

-We plan to resolve this by the end of 2024.
+We plan to resolve this by the end of 2025.

 ## Preparation of this accessibility statement

 This statement was prepared on 5 June 2024.
-It was last reviewed on 5 June 2024.
+It was last reviewed and updated on 21 August 2025.

 This website was last tested on 8 June 2022.
 The test was carried out by GDS.